 Source Device’s Processing and Transport

 There are many elements that contribute to the entire intput-to-output latency of an interactive system.
 Each of these elements often have a variable latency that is dependent on the exact timing of the user’s input.
+More information on PC gaming end to end system latency can be found on NVIDIA’s Reflex page.

 Example: A button press in a theoretical 60 Hz console video game:5